 The online programs will be designed, marketed and delivered in partnership with Keypath Education, a leading global specialist in online learning, which is already working with other universities in the UK, US, Canada and Australia.
 Using detailed analytics and targeted support, Keypath markets to, recruits and retains students as well as designs the courses on behalf of the university partner.
 The model enables the university to enhance its brand, student numbers, teaching innovation and revenues via online experts, whilst maintaining complete academic control.

-Professor Sir Steve Smith, Vice-Chancellor of the University of Exeter, comments: “As our world becomes increasingly digital and international, we are embracing technology enhanced learning to deliver an internationally excellent education, which gives our talented students the ability to go on to make a difference in the world.
-Our online master’s students will have access to everything that makes our on-campus degrees internationally recognised for excellence, but in a flexible way that compliments their work and family commitments.
+Professor Sir Steve Smith, Vice-Chancellor of the University of Exeter, comments: “As our world becomes increasingly digital and international, we are embracing technology-enhanced learning to deliver an internationally excellent education, which gives our talented students the ability to go on to make a difference in the world.
+Our online master’s students will have access to everything that makes our on-campus degrees internationally recognized for excellence, but in a flexible way that compliments their work and family commitments.
 This is an incredibly exciting moment for the University of Exeter and the UK higher education sector.
 Keypath Education has already proven to be an impressive partner and we are looking forward to collaborating with them further to develop and deliver exceptional online programs.”

-Rajay Naik, CEO of Keypath Education (Europe), comments: “The University of Exeter will be one of the highest ranked universities in the world to launch a major suite of high-quality online degree programs.
+Rajay Naik, CEO of Keypath Education (Europe), comments: “The University of Exeter will be one of the highest-ranked universities in the world to launch a major suite of high-quality online degree programs.
 We are designing, marketing and delivering immersive online programs that bring Exeter’s exceptional student experience to learners wherever they are.
 Learners will increasingly be able to study with the UK’s finest institutions alongside their work and family commitments.
 This will transform access for students around the world, accelerate innovation in our universities and help to retain Britain’s position at the vanguard of global higher education.”

-Steve Fireng, Global CEO at Keypath Education, comments: “The UK is home to some of the world’s greatest universities and we are honoured to be working with one of the country’s leading institutions, the University of Exeter.
+Steve Fireng, Global CEO at Keypath Education, comments: “The UK is home to some of the world’s greatest universities and we are honored to be working with one of the country’s leading institutions, the University of Exeter.
 This 10 year partnership is an important moment both for the UK and international higher education sectors, and I am delighted that it is Keypath Education who is leading the way in providing the next generation of online degrees in Europe.
-Keypath is a truly global business and we look forward to working with other world class universities across the UK and Europe in the years ahead.”
+Keypath is a truly global business and we look forward to working with other world-class universities across the UK and Europe in the years ahead.”

-Keypath Education has recently confirmed that they will be announcing a further partnership with another highly-ranked UK university over the coming weeks and anticipate ‘a major inflexion point’ in the number of UK universities launching online degrees over the next year.
+Keypath Education has recently confirmed that they will be announcing a further partnership with another highly-ranked UK university over the coming weeks and anticipate ‘a major inflection point’ in the number of UK universities launching online degrees over the next year.

 About the University of Exeter - www.exeter.ac.uk

 The University of Exeter is a Russell Group university that combines world-class research with very high levels of student satisfaction.
-Exeter has over 21,000 students and is in the top one per cent of universities worldwide.
+Exeter has over 21,000 students and is in the top one percent of universities worldwide.
 Exeter is also ranked 9th in The Times and The Sunday Times Good University Guide 2017 and 11th in the Guardian University Guide 2017.
 In the 2014 Research Excellence Framework (REF), the University ranked 16th nationally, with 98% of its research rated as being of international quality.
 The online courses will be provided by the University of Exeter’s Business School, one of a select group of Schools to be accredited by EQUIS, the leading system of quality assessment, improvement and accreditation of Higher Education institutions in management and business administration worldwide.
 Exeter was named The Times and The Sunday Times Sports University of the Year 2015-16, in recognition of excellence in performance, education and research.
 Exeter was The Sunday Times University of the Year 2012-13.
-The University launched its flagship Living Systems Institute in 2016, a world-class, interdisciplinary research community that will revolutionise the diagnosis and treatment of diseases.
-This follows recent investments of more than £350 million worth of new facilities across its campuses in recent years; including landmark new student services centres - the Forum in Exeter and The Exchange on the Penryn Campus in Cornwall, together with world-class new facilities for Biosciences, the Business School and the Environment and Sustainability Institute.
+The University launched its flagship Living Systems Institute in 2016, a world-class, interdisciplinary research community that will revolutionize the diagnosis and treatment of diseases.
+This follows recent investments of more than £350 million worth of new facilities across its campuses in recent years; including landmark new student services centers - the Forum in Exeter and The Exchange on the Penryn Campus in Cornwall, together with world-class new facilities for Biosciences, the Business School and the Environment and Sustainability Institute.

 About the Russell Group – www.russellgroup.ac.uk

-The Russell Group represents 24 leading UK universities which are committed to maintaining the very best research, an outstanding teaching and learning experience and unrivalled links with business and the public sector.
+The Russell Group represents 24 leading UK universities which are committed to maintaining the very best research, an outstanding teaching and learning experience and unrivaled links with business and the public sector.
 Members of the Russell Group include; University of Birmingham; University of Bristol; University of Cambridge; Cardiff University; Durham University; University of Edinburgh; University of Exeter; University of Glasgow; Imperial College London; King's College London; University of Leeds; University of Liverpool; London School of Economics & Political Science; University of Manchester; Newcastle University; University of Nottingham; University of Oxford; Queen Mary, University of London; Queen's University Belfast; University of Sheffield; University of Southampton; University College London; University of Warwick; University of York.